Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 The Hawea model is a 4 dimensional model (3 spatial dimensions and 1 temporal dimension).
 In order to visualise the impacts of scenarios we have developed a series of indicator monitoring points.
-These points are spaced through the model domain and were developed by expert judgment.
+These points are spaced through the model domain and were developed by expert judgement.

 .. figure:: ../Scenarios/indicator_wells.png
    :height: 650 px